ypwang61/ThetaEvolve/README.md

 The program for finding it (with 1e-6 tolerance as OpenEvolve verification, detailed in paper) is shown in `Results/CirclePacking/programs/8B-w_RL@65.py`.
 For the formal one (without tolerance as AlphaEvolve), the program is shown in `Results/CirclePacking/programs/8B-w_RL@65-Formal.py`.
+The later one has a specific function for determing the size for shrinking radii, but in general, you could get close results by shrinking radii with values like 1e-9.

 We also provide results from other tasks for visualization.

 If you want to run these programs or the initial program, you could try to assign the parameters from config file.